pierre-rouleau/pel/doc/emacs-startup-time.rst

 I tried that and Emacs **fails**!
 Hum...

-Now instead of of using symlinks inside the ``~/.emacs.d/elpa-copy-link`` directory I store a **copy** of the Emacs Lisp and their byte-compiled files inside ``~/.emacs.d/elpa-copy-link``.
+Now instead of of using symlinks inside the ``~/.emacs.d/elpa-copy-link`` directory I store a **copy** of the Emacs Lisp files and their byte-compiled files inside ``~/.emacs.d/elpa-copy-link``.

 Now Emacs runs file and the speedup is